What Is A Cold Blooded Animal Called

 Comprehensive Overview: Diving Deep into Ectothermy

 The term ectotherm is derived from the Greek words ectos meaning "outside" and thermos meaning "heat."
 This accurately describes how these animals regulate their body temperature.
-Unlike endotherms which generate heat internally through metabolic processes, ectotherms absorb heat from their surroundings.
+So unlike endotherms which generate heat internally through metabolic processes, ectotherms absorb heat from their surroundings.
 This can be achieved through various mechanisms, including basking in the sun, seeking shelter in warm burrows, or even absorbing heat from warm surfaces like rocks or sand.

 The physiological adaptations of ectotherms are diverse and often remarkable.
-For example, many reptiles have dark skin pigmentation that helps them absorb heat from the sun more efficiently.
+Because of that, for example, many reptiles have dark skin pigmentation that helps them absorb heat from the sun more efficiently.
 Some amphibians can alter their skin permeability to regulate water loss and prevent overheating.
 Fish have specialized circulatory systems that allow them to maintain a slightly higher body temperature than the surrounding water.
 These adaptations highlight the remarkable ability of ectotherms to fine-tune their physiology to optimize their survival in a wide range of environments.

 Trends and Latest Developments: Ectotherms in a Changing World